snookpy/remote-dev-with-vscode/README.md

 ref: https://code.visualstudio.com/docs/remote/remote-overview

 ## Objective
-  Able to remote dev from macos which use window for complie and codebase.
+  - Able to remote dev from macos which use window for complie and codebase.
+  - Using other computer compile with my GUI code and forward port to my machine.

 ## Disclaimer
   - This is not the best way for remote working.